MaxPtg/automated-user-env/README.md

 # automated-user-env

-A collection of config files that automate the process of setting up my custom user env on any debian/ubuntu machine
+A collection of config files that automate the process of setting up my custom user env on any debian/ubuntu machine.

+## Prerequisites

+## Usage

+## Testing

+## Known Bugs/ToDo

+- None